JorPoon/Sprint-Challenge-Node-Express/Answers.md

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a respond status code that contains a message or an error telling the clients if the request was successful or failure.

 - [ ] How can we partition our application into sub-applications?

+Routers are what we can use to split our application into sub-applications to make it easier to manuever while writing our codes.